Large-Raccoon/LW-Score-Tracker/README.md

 <a href="https://buymeacoffee.com/alargeraccoon" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-If you find this tool helpful, please consider making a donation buy buying me a coffee!
+If you find this tool helpful, please consider making a donation by buying me a coffee!

 # Last War Score Tracker
 Gets scoreboard data from screenshots and writes to text (csv) for use with Excel or Google Sheets.
 Supports VS (Alliance Duel), TD (Alliance Tech Donations),